 A selected study of authors, genres, periods, nationalities, and/or themes in literatures other than British or American (taught primarily in English translation).
 May be repeated if the topic changes.
-Prerequisite: ENG 112 or 112H.
 Meets General Education Distribution Area IV.B.

 ENG 211 Introduction to Film